Tholung Monastery: History

 Tholung was revealed as a sacred place by 4th Lhatsun, Kunzang Jigmed Gyatso in 1760.
 In 1789, Pema Dechhen Gyatso constructed a monastery at this site.
 It possesses ancient manuscripts, Sikkimese art and artifacts, which had been brought there the year prior.

 During the reign of Chogyal Tenzing Namgyal, The Gorkha invasion from Nepal caused much turmoil to the Buddhist monks in the region; resulting in Lama Gyatso ordering the transfer of the region's precious collections to Tholung.

 After Nepalese invasion, Gyatso traveled to Tibet where he selected two monks, Tagye Tshampo and Jo Tshongpon, to watch over the relics.
 The two briefly settled at Wolung, Nepal before being redirected to Tholung by Lama Gyatso.
 The descendants of these monks continued to look after the relics as curators prior to the 1940s.
 Thereafter, the Ecclesiastical Department of the Government of Sikkim assumed this responsibility.

 Because of the region's cold and moist climate, the relics are removed from their boxes for ventilating and sunning each three years in a ceremony known as ‘Kamsil’ by the Department of Ecclesiastical.
 In Kamsil, the relics are distributed to the worshipers.
 The current structure was reconstructed in 1980, as the old structure was becoming decrepit.

 Location

-Tolung Monastery situated at an altitude of 8000 ft ft and lies inside of Khangchendzonga National Park, North Sikkim.
+Tolung Monastery situated at an altitude of 8000 ft and lies inside of Khangchendzonga National Park, North Sikkim.
 The gompa lies with in the restricted area, requiring an inner line permit for Indian citizens.
-In order to reach the gompa, it is required to travel to Linzey via road; there is bus service from Gangtok to Linzey.
-Afterwards, one must take a 20 km hike to reach the Tolung (approximately five hours) through dense foliage.
-Along the mountainside surrounding the trail are Lepchas huts.
+In order to reach the gompa, one must take a 10 km hike going up approximately 1000 m to reach Tholung through dense foliage (as of 2025 the road is being extended further up the river bed).
 There is a pilgrimage building and religious site an hour away from the gompa.